-Repeat these two red and white stripes, alternately, four times, and finish with one row similar to that at the commencement of the cuff.
+Repeat these two red and white stripes, alternately, four times, and finish with the two stitches together, as at the commencement.

 The cuffs, when finished, roll over at the top.

 Muffatees with two Colours.

 German wool,-three needles, No. 25.
 The prettiest colours are cerise and brown;-commencing with the brown.
 Cast on eighty-eight stitches, viz.-thirty on each of two needles, and twenty-eight on the third.-Knit four rounds,-two stitches of each alternately pearl and plain.